rahul22mrk/job-discovery-platform/docs/architecture/system-architecture.md

 ---

-# 6. Discovery Module
+# 9. Discovery Module

 The Discovery module coordinates the discovery process.

 Responsibilities:

-- Create discovery task
+- Create DiscoveryTask
 - Build SearchContext
-- Generate queries
+- Generate search queries
 - Invoke source adapters
 - Collect candidate URLs
-- Start processing
+- Start downstream processing

-The Discovery module should orchestrate the workflow but should not contain detailed HTML parsing logic.
+The Discovery module should orchestrate the pipeline.

+It should not contain detailed HTML parsing or extraction logic.

 ---

-# 7. Source Adapter Layer
+# 10. Source Adapter Layer

-Different sources should be hidden behind a common interface.
+External sources should be isolated behind interfaces.

 Example: